derderderist/XMLtoJSON/README.markdown

-# XMLtoJSON - jQuery library to convert XML into JSON
+# XMLtoJSON - Javascript library to convert XML into JSON

 ## What is XMLtoJSON